-Samantha Booth is an associate in the firm’s Chicago and Palo Alto Litigation & Dispute Resolution groups and a member of the firm’s Supreme Court & Appellate practice.
-Samantha routinely authors briefs and motions in high-stakes litigation involving questions of first impression—including cases before the United States Supreme Court, federal circuit courts, and state courts of appeal—and has argued before the Ninth Circuit, Fourth Circuit, and California Court of Appeal for the Second District.
-Clients look to Samantha for creative solutions in trial court and arbitral proceedings as well, where Samantha has secured victories for clients on dispositive motions and class action issues.
+Samantha Booth is a senior associate in the firm’s Chicago and Palo Alto Litigation & Dispute Resolution groups and a member of the firm’s global Cybersecurity & Data Privacy and Supreme Court & Appellate practices.
+Samantha routinely authors briefs and motions in high-stakes litigation involving questions of first impression—including before the United States Supreme Court—and has argued before the Ninth Circuit, Fourth Circuit, and various California trial and appellate courts.
+Clients look to Samantha for creative solutions to complex legal questions, and Samantha has secured victories for her clients on a wide range of dispositive motions and class action issues, and at all stages of litigation and arbitration.

 University of California, Santa Barbara, BA, summa cum laude